MrGrappleMan/Fynelium-LX/core/NT/README.md

 but are unable to switch away from Windows to Linux.

 Run this in a permission elevated CMD window
-To do that, press Win+R, clear out anything in the text field, type CMD and hit Ctrl+Shift+Enter.
-Paste the text below into the window.
+To do that, press Win+R, clear out anything in the text field, type "powershell" and press Ctrl+Shift+Enter.
+Paste the text below into the newly launched window.

 ```
+Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope LocalMachine
 rmdir /s /q %windir%\Temp\Fynelium\
 mkdir %windir%\Temp\Fynelium\
 winget install --id Git.Git -e --source winget